strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-storage-and-scheduling.md

 In this blog post, we covered a couple of situations where node pools make your life easier.
 If you think that they were niche issues that do not affect all users, you are probably right.
-But don't worry -- in the next post in this series on node pools we delve into something important for all Strimzi users.
+But don't worry -- in the next post in this series on node pools we will delve into something important for all Strimzi users.
 We will look at what role node pools play in Strimzi's support for KRaft / ZooKeeper-less Kafka.